awslabs/amazon-kinesis-client-nodejs/README.md

 ### Release 0.7.0 (August 2, 2017)
 * Updated the dependency on [Amazon Kinesis Client for Java][amazon-kcl-github] to 1.8.1.
+* Added the feature for graceful shutdown.
 * Support for timeout calls to MultiLang Daemon.
     If the record processor doesn't respond in the given time the Java processor is terminated.
-The timeout can be set by adding `timeoutInSeconds = <timeout value>`.
-The default is set to no timeout.
+    The timeout for the this can be set by adding `timeoutInSeconds = <timeout value>`.
+The default for this is no timeout.
+      __Setting this can cause the KCL to exit suddenly, before using this ensure that you have an automated restart for your application__
-  __Updating minimum requirement for the JDK version to 8__ __Setting this value will cause your application to exit suddenly, make sure to have automated restarts in place.__
+      __Updating minimum requirement for the JDK version to 8__

 ### Release 0.6.0 (December 12, 2016)
 * Updated the dependency on [Amazon Kinesis Client for Java][amazon-kcl-github] to 1.7.2.